Quetzal-framework/quetzal-CoaTL/docs/tutorials/newick_parser.md

 Whitespace here refer to any of the following: spaces, tabs, carriage returns, and linefeeds.

 - Whitespace  within number is prohibited.
-- Whitespace elsewhere is ignored.
+- Whitespace outside of node names is ignored.
 - Grammar characters (semicolon, parentheses, comma, and colon) are prohibited
 - Comments are enclosed in square brackets.